How To Store A Kayak Properly (and NOT Damage the Hull)

 If you’re short on space you might find that the size of the kayak you can buy is dependent on the size of your available space, so it’s useful to measure both the yak and the space before you commit to buying the vessel or storing it.

-Storing your kayak inside and away from the elements can be the best option, as this way it remains dry and protected from harsh weather conditions.
+Storing your kayak inside and away from the elements can be the best option, as this way it remains dry and protected from harsh weather conditions and freezing temperatures.

-However, you will need to make sure that the room is not too hot or too cold, as this can affect the integrity of the yak, so it’s best to be above 32 degrees Fahrenheit (0 degrees Celsius) and below 100 degrees Fahrenheit (37 degrees Celsius).
+However, you will need to make sure that the room where you're storing kayaks is not too hot or too cold, as extreme heat can affect the integrity of the yak, so it’s best to be above 32 degrees Fahrenheit (0 degrees Celsius) and below 100 degrees Fahrenheit (37 degrees Celsius).
+Extreme temperatures should be avoided for both short term storage and long term storage.

-You should also make sure that the kayak is not near any windows where the sun might get through or moisture might get in, as sunlight and moisture can be particularly damaging to your kayak.
+When finding a good location, you should also make sure that the kayak is in a dry place and not near any windows where the sun might get through or moisture might get in, as direct sunlight and moisture can be particularly damaging to your kayak.

 Build Your Own Kayak Storage Rack?